vwkrais/vwkrais/README.md

 ### Hi there 👋

-I'm Volker
+I'm Volker <br>
-😊 am just getting started with coding
+😊 am just getting started with coding <br>
-💥 actually today is my first day in coding bootcamp
+💥 actually today is my first day in coding bootcamp <br>
-🎉 Excited to enter this new world
+🎉 Excited to enter this new world <br>
-🔦 Let's see where this road will lead until the end of 2023
+🔦 Let's see where this road will lead until the end of 2023 <br>

 <!--
 **vwkrais/vwkrais** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.